shower/shower/packages/ribbon/docs/features-en.md

 		…
 	</body>

-Themes’s architecture is based on agreement that all presentation elements are nested in `shower` element and mode classes are hiding or showing needed element depending on current mode.
+Theme’s architecture is based on agreement that all presentation elements are nested in `shower` element and mode classes are hiding or showing needed element depending on current mode.

 ### Title